-Researchers identify quadruplex structure in C9ORF72December 24th, 2012 in Medical research
+Researchers identify quadruplex structure in C9ORF72December 24, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—A Motor Neurone Disease (MND) Association funded research project at UCL has given new insights into the structure and function of an MND gene called C9ORF72.
 The work is published in the journal Scientific Reports.